-From day trips to prehistoric temples, to olive and citrus harvests, and lively festa celebrations, here’s hoping these dispatches help you find your own magic on Malta.
+From prehistoric temples and fascinating fortifications, to olive and citrus harvests, the island is rich in possibilities.
+Here’s hoping these dispatches help you find your own magic in Malta.

 - Get acquainted with Malta’s stunning capital city, Valletta.
 Pop into a handful of Valletta’s museums and churches, wander past vintage storefronts and palaces undergoing a renaissance, and take in magnificent views from the city’s fortifications.